The Proposed Changes to CGT and Inheritance Tax for 2024/2025

 Can more tax ever be a good thing?
 Planning for the additional rate band reduction.

-As Independent Financial Advisers, we clearly think one’s personal finances are important.
+This article was published in January 2023 As Independent Financial Advisers, we clearly think one’s personal finances are important.
 However, financial wealth is not an end in itself.
 It is simply an important factor in achieving a meaningful life without regrets.
 What a ‘meaningful’ life looks like is different to everyone.
-While some find meaning through work, others may find it through
+While some find meaning

 2022 reflections – Looking backwards and forwards